 Suzy currently serves as Vice Chair on the Board of Directors of Royal Neighbors of America in Rock Island, Illinois.
 She is also a member of the Audit Committee and Compensation Committee.
 Suzy is also currently a Board of Trustee member and Co-Chair of Finance Committee for the Washburn Center for Children in Minneapolis, Minnesota.

 Suzy earned her undergrad from Augustana College in Rock Island, Illinois and her MBA from Carlson School of Management at the University of Minnesota–Twin Cities.
 She also has a Certified Public Accounting (Inactive) certification.
 Suzy resides in Edina with her husband and has two grown sons.
-In her free time, she enjoys traveling and gardening and is passionate ab
+In her free time, she enjoys traveling and gardening.